seL4/docs/Hardware/VMware.rst

 === Do It Manually ===

 First, use vmware-mount to mount the vmdk disk image.
-Then copy your newly build kernel and user binaries over.
-Then, unmount using vmware -d.
+Then copy your newly built kernel and user binaries over.
+Then, unmount using `vmware -d`.

 Then start your VM (either from VMWare Player GUI or using the vmrun script from VIX API), and choose seL4 boot option.
 Monitor serial output.
-If you've set up the seL4 option as the grub default then you just need to wait for the grub timeout.
+If you've set up the seL4 option as the grub default then you just need to wait for the grub time out.

 If your kernel fails an assert during startup, make sure your kernel repo is up to date.